softwarepub/hermes/docs/source/dev/data_model.md

 It is based on [**JSON-LD (JSON Linked Data)**](https://json-ld.org/), and the public API simplifies interaction with the data model through Python code.

-Output of the different `hermes` subcommands consequently are valid JSON-LD files that are cached in subdirectories of the `.hermes/` directory that is created in the root of the project directory (see following diagram).
+Output of the different `hermes` subcommands consequently are valid JSON-LD files (deposit plugins are an exception) that are cached in subdirectories of the `.hermes/` directory that is created in the root of the project directory (see following diagram).
 ```
 .hermes